YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <details>
 <summary> Tensor Train decomposition  </summary>

-Tensor Train decomposition via alternating least squares (ALS), which is realized in the Tensor-Train directory.
+##### Tensor Train decomposition via alternating least squares (ALS), which is realized in train.h file in the Tensor-Train directory.

-You can find TensorTrain class in train.h file in the Tensor-Train directory.

 The decomposition components of tensortrain is defined as:
 >template\<class type\>